-We all have 24 hours a day, but between work, family obligations, and trying to sneak in a little bit of “me time,” it often feels like there's no minute to spare.
+We all have 24 hours a day, but between work, family obligations, and trying to sneak in some “me time,” it often feels like there’s no minute to spare.
 So, how can one find the time to dig into genealogy research, a task that can be time-consuming and intricate?
-Luckily, finding time doesn't require a time machine—just a bit of planning, prioritization, and creativity.
-Here's how to fit genealogy into your busy schedule.
+Luckily, finding time doesn’t require a time machine—just a bit of planning, prioritization, and creativity.
+Here’s how to fit genealogy into your busy schedule.

 Start Small